- ICH GCP

 Nanokine, currently considered as a follow-on biological product of Eprex® developed by Nanogen Biopharmaceutical JSC, is produced in CHO cells.
 This study evaluates the bioequivalence of Nanokine and Eprex® in healthy volunteers, comparing pharmacokinetics (PK), pharmacodynamics (PD), and safety.

-A randomized, double-blind, single-dose, two-sequence crossover trial was conducted in 44 healthy male volunteers (19-45 years, BMI 18.0-27.0 kg/m²).
+A randomized, open-label, single-dose, two-sequence crossover trial is conducted in 44 healthy male volunteers (aged 19-45 years, BMI 18.0-27.0 kg/m²).
 Participants received a 4,000 IU subcutaneous injection of either Eprex® or Nanokine, followed by the alternate after a 28-day washout.
-Blood samples for PK analysis were taken at multiple time points up to 144 hours postdose, while PD markers (reticulocyte count, hematocrit, hemoglobin, RBC count) were measured up to 312 hours postdose.
+Blood samples for PK analysis were taken at multiple time points up to 144 hours postdose, while PD markers (reticulocytes) were measured up to 312 hours postdose.

-This study is conducted at the Center for Clinical Pharmacology-Hanoi Medical University, following the Vietnam guideline of Biomedical research, ethical, and regulatory guidelines.
+This study is conducted at the Center for Clinical Pharmacology, Hanoi Medical University, in accordance with the Vietnam Biomedical Research, Ethics, and Regulatory Guidelines.

 Study Type